A/UX: History

-Contrary to all announcements, Apple eventually abandoned all plans for the unreleased A/UX 4.0.
+Contrary to all announcements, Apple eventually canceled A/UX 4.0.
 In 1995, PowerOpen was discontinued and Apple withdrew from the Taligent Inc. partnership in December.
 In 1996, Apple discontinued its Copland project which had spent two years in the public view, intended to become Mac OS 8 and to host Taligent software.
-From 1996 to 1997, the company deployed a short-lived platform of Apple Network Server systems based upon PowerPC hardware and a customized IBM AIX operating system.
-Apple's overall failed operating system strategy left it with the badly aged System 7 and no successor.
-Following its 1996 acquisition of NeXT, Apple introduced 1999's Mac OS X Server 1.0, a descendant of the Unix-based NeXTSTEP operating system.
+From 1996 to 1997, the company deployed a short-lived platform of Apple Network Server systems based on PowerPC and a customized AIX.
+Apple's serially failed operating system strategy yielded no successor to the badly aged System 7.
+Apple acquired NeXT in 1996 and introduced Mac OS X Server 1.0 in 1999, which merged Mac OS 8 upon the Unix-based NeXTSTEP operating system.

 The final release of A/UX is version 3.1.1 of 1995.
 Apple had abandoned A/UX completely by 1996.